xtmtd/MSA-and-tree-metrics-exploration/README.md

 &emsp;&emsp;shiny::runApp("MSA_Tree_metrics_exploration.R")

-&emsp;&emsp;\# Or Online Shiny server (**For data exceeding 500,000 lines, the online server may crash due to insufficient memory on the cloud server.
+&emsp;&emsp;\# Or Online Shiny server (**For large data exceeding 500,000 lines, the online server may crash due to insufficient memory on the cloud server.
 Please switch to the local version.**)

 &emsp;&emsp;http://124.222.255.151:3838/apps/phylogenomics/